A World Economic Forum initiative

 To become a New York Global Shaper you need to apply through the hub's own application process.

-We are now accepting applications for the NYC Hub of Global Shapers.
+We are not currently accepting applications for the NYC Hub of Global Shapers.

 The New York City Hub welcomes young people to apply to be a part of a group of like-minded individuals with a desire to change the state of the world, and New York City.
-You must reside or work in/near NYC, be under the age of 29, and have a concrete idea for how you want to make a change in the region.
+You must reside or work in/near NYC, be under the age of 30 (i.e., date of birth must not be before November 1, 1989), and have a concrete idea for how you want to make a change in the region.
 Your idea might make its way as a project that the hub collectively backs – or you can join existing projects if you think your interests and skills align.

 Rules and expectations – first 6 months!

 All new Shapers are in a probationary period and must demonstrate the following values

 We have monthly meetings where we talk about how we’re progressing on our projects, support each other as we navigate our own personal/professional lives, and meet up in socials to learn about small businesses around NYC or just have fun.
 Check out our Instagram for more recent updates on life with the hub.